Mercantile Bank Co. (MBWM) to Issue Quarterly Dividend of $0.35 on March 13th

-Mercantile Bank has raised its dividend by an average of 6.2% per year over the last three years and has raised its dividend annually for the last 13 consecutive years.
-Mercantile Bank has a dividend payout ratio of 31.7% indicating that its dividend is sufficiently covered by earnings.
-Equities research analysts expect Mercantile Bank to earn $4.38 per share next year, which means the company should continue to be able to cover its $1.40 annual dividend with an expected future payout ratio of 32.0%.
+Mercantile Bank has raised its dividend by an average of 6.2% annually over the last three years and has raised its dividend every year for the last 13 years.
+Mercantile Bank has a payout ratio of 31.7% indicating that its dividend is sufficiently covered by earnings.
+Equities analysts expect Mercantile Bank to earn $4.38 per share next year, which means the company should continue to be able to cover its $1.40 annual dividend with an expected future payout ratio of 32.0%.

 Analyst Ratings Changes

-Separately, Janney Montgomery Scott upgraded Mercantile Bank from a “neutral” rating to a “buy” rating in a research report on Tuesday, January 16th.
+Separately, Janney Montgomery Scott raised Mercantile Bank from a “neutral” rating to a “buy” rating in a research note on Tuesday, January 16th.

 Hedge Funds Weigh In On Mercantile Bank